ivangfr/springboot-react-keycloak/README.md

 ## Testing movies-api endpoints

 You can manage movies by accessing directly `movies-api` endpoints using the Swagger website or `curl`.
-However, for the secured endpoints like `POST /api/movies`, `PUT /api/movies/{id}` and `DELETE /api/movies/{id}`, you need to inform an access token issued by `Keycloak`.
+However, for the secured endpoints like `POST /api/movies`, `PUT /api/movies/{id}`, `DELETE /api/movies/{id}`, etc, you need to inform an access token issued by `Keycloak`.

 ### Getting Access Token